suxpert/vimcaps/README.md

 Since I don't have a mac, there *won't* be any mac support until someone send a pull request. :)

+You may consider to [vote this plugin](http://www.vim.org/scripts/script.php?script_id=4834) if you think it is useful, or just feels like it.
+Thanks!

 ## Install
 It is highly recommended to use an addon manager for vim plugins.